 PFA Parameter Screen

-A few of the parameters on this screen are “greyed out” as they are not currently utilized by the model (e.g. “Solubility” and “Vapor Pressure”).
+A few of the parameters on this screen are “greyed out” as they are not currently utilized by the model (e.g., “Solubility” and “Vapor Pressure”).
 These parameters have not been completely suppressed so that data in the database are not lost and in case these parameters become useful in the future.

 You may also edit the toxicity data for the relevant chemical by selecting the Toxicity Data button at the top right of the screen.